 The Fungarium houses Kew’s reference collection of fungi which includes an estimated 1.25 million dried specimens.
-This collection is the largest, and one of the oldest, and most scientifically important in the world.
-There are samples of fungi from all seven continents, spanning the entire fungal tree of life, representing well over half of known global diversity.
+This collection is the largest, and one of the oldest and most scientifically important, in the world.
+There are samples of fungi from all seven continents, spanning the entire fungal tree of life and representing well over half of known global diversity.

 Our oldest specimens date back to the eighteenth century, and we have a rich collection of historically significant material, including fungi collected by John Ray, Charles Darwin and Alexander von Humboldt.

 The Kew fungal collections are particularly rich in type specimens: original material that is used to make unequivocal links between the fungus as a living organism and the name applied to it.
 Recent advances in DNA technologies mean that these types can be sequenced and included in phylogenetic research.